 In Plateau, a youth coalition raised the alarm following a spate of attacks in Mangu, Bokkos, Barkin Ladi, Riyom, Jos South and Bassa local government areas in which over 30 died in the last two weeks of April.
 Four consecutive days of attacks in Mangu from May 16 left over 120 Christian villagers dead, media reported.

-In Kaduna, 40 worshippers were abducted from a church service on May 7.
+In Kaduna, 40 worshipers were abducted from a church service on May 7.

 And in Nasarawa, 38 people including a church pastor were killed in overnight attacks on several communities in Karu local government area on May 11.